Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 One of Shady Brook’s numerous displays

 Visitors can drive their own vehicle or join a wagon ride to see the light trail.
 Visits with Santa, s’mores kits, snacks, and adult beverages are also available.
-The festivities start November 18, 2023.
-Visiting on a weeknight is recommended to avoid some of the traffic and crowds at this popular display.
+The festivities start November 23, 2024.
+We highly recommend visiting on a weeknight to avoid some of the crowds at this popular display.
+(I used to work across the street and am very familiar with the traffic that backs up.)

 Rittenhouse Square Park